terraform-az-modules/terraform-azurerm-firewall/examples/firewall-with-public-ip-prefix/README.md

 # Terraform Azure Application Insights

-This directory contains an example usage of the **terraform-azure-application-insights**.
+This directory contains an example usage of the **terraform-azure-firewall**.
 It demonstrates how to use the module with default settings or with custom configurations.

 ---